-Both Cameras 1 and 4 were used for guiding in orbits 87 and 88 of Sector 40.
-A single momentum dump was performed halfway through each orbit.
+and 116.
+One momentum dump was performed in each orbit.
 Figure 1 summarizes the pointing performance over the course of the sector based on Fine Pointing telemetry.

 1.3 Scattered Light

 Figure 2 shows the median value of the background estimate for all targets on a given CCD as a function of time.
 Figure 3 shows the angle between each camera's boresight and the Earth or Moon-this figure can be used to identify periods affected by scattered light and the relative contributions of the Earth and Moon to the image backgrounds.